influxdata/telegraf/plugins/inputs/sqlserver/README.md

   # database_type = "AzureSQLManagedInstance"

+  ## A list of queries to include.
+If not specified, all the above listed queries are used.
   # include_query = []

+  ## A list of queries to explicitly ignore.
+  # exclude_query = []

+  ## Queries enabled by default for database_type = "AzureSQLPool" are -
+  ## AzureSQLPoolResourceStats, AzureSQLPoolResourceGovernance, AzureSQLPoolDatabaseIO, AzureSQLPoolOsWaitStats,
+  ## AzureSQLPoolMemoryClerks, AzureSQLPoolPerformanceCounters, AzureSQLPoolSchedulers

+  # database_type = "AzureSQLPool"

+  ## A list of queries to include.
+If not specified, all the above listed queries are used.
+  # include_query = []

+  ## A list of queries to explicitly ignore.
   # exclude_query = []

   ## Queries enabled by default for database_type = "SQLServer" are -